rootd00d/jprimer/README.md

 4. ```cd client && npm install && cd ../server && npm install```
 5. ```npm install -g jest```
 6. Install `vscode-jest` extension for VSCode
+7. Launch `docker-compose -f docker-compose.debug.yml up --build`
+> Docker server will now be running and the client containerized process is waiting for a debugger to attach

+It is also possible to run the server using `docker-compose.server.yml` and launch the client either as a container or directly from VSCode.

 ## Code Coverage
 e.g. [Server](server/coverage/) & [Client](client/coverage/)